 Also read: MacBook Pro won’t turn on?
 Here is the fix

 Boot Your Mac into Safe Mode

-Once you boot your Mac into Safe Mode, all the third party software will be disabled and you can check whether it’s the main reason that preventsyour Mac cursor from being frozen.
-If the cursor works fine in Safe Mode, it’s likely that a sofware on your Mac is working wrong, and it needs to be resposible for this inconvienient issue.
-Alternatively, you can manage the list of startup software on your Mac manually so that you can check and delete the rouge ones that affect to your Mac cursor.
+Once you boot your Mac into Safe Mode, all the third-party software will be disabled and you can check whether it’s the main reason that prevents your Mac cursor from being frozen.
+If the cursor works fine in Safe Mode, it’s likely that a software on your Mac is working wrong, and it needs to be responsible for this inconvenient issue.
+Alternatively, you can manage the list of startup software on your Mac manually so that you can check and delete the rogue ones that affect your Mac cursor.

 - Connect a mouse to your Mac and hover to Apple Menu > System Preferences